Mariahu: Rail

 Mariahu is connected with major cities of India through Indian Railways network.
 Railway station and track were constructed by the British in 1905 AD.
-It has a small railway station which belongs to Northern Railway.
-Station Code is MAY.
-There are a total of four Express Train Stops at this station.
-Neighbourhood Stations are Warigaon Newada.
-Nearby major railway stations are Jaunpur and Janghai Junction.
-There is local passenger Allahabad - Jaunpur Passenger which halts at Mariahu Railway Station to and from Jaunpur to Allahabad and Allahabad to Jaunpur.
+It has a Small Railway station Mariahu Railway Station which belongs to Northern Railway zone.
+Station Code is (MAY).
+There are a total of four Mail/Express Train stops at this station.
+Nearby major railway stations are Jaunpur Junction and Janghai Junction.
+There is local passenger Prayagraj - Jaunpur Passenger which halts at Mariahu Railway Station to and from Jaunpur to Prayagraj and Prayagraj to Jaunpur.

-The train no. 11055 – Godan Express, Chapra Express, departing from Mumbai stops at this station.
+The Train Godan Express, Chappra Express departing from Mumbai stops at this station.
 This train is very famous among local people who travel to and from Mumbai.

 Road

 Driving distance from Mariahu to District headquarters Jaunpur is 18 km.
-Jaunpur is well connected to Lucknow, Varanasi, Allahabad and other cities of Uttar Pradesh.
+Jaunpur is well connected to Lucknow, Varanasi, Prayagraj and other cities of Uttar Pradesh.
 Quick road transport is available for Jaunpur, Bhadohi, Mirzapur.

+Air

-The nearest airport to Mariahu is Babatpur (Varanasi) Airport.
+The nearest airport to Mariahu is Lal Bahadur Shashtri International Airport (Varanasi).
 Road Distance or driving distance from Mariahu to Babatpur is 35 km.
-Your total travel time is approximately 0 hour(s) 44 min(s); which may vary depending upon the road and traffic conditions.
-The airport is well connected and has direct flight to major cities of India like New Delhi, Mumbai, Kolkata, Chennai, Bangalore, Hyderabad, Patna and many others to join.
+Your total travel time is approximately 44 min, which may vary depending upon the road and traffic conditions.
+The Airport is well connected and has direct flight to major cities of India like New Delhi, Mumbai, Kolkata, Chennai, Bangalore, Hyderabad, Patna and many others to join.

 Plans to construct an airport in Mariahu were cancelled in 2018.

 Festivals

-The biggest celebrations in Mariahu are Dipawali, Durga Pooja & Bharat Milap as a yearly festival.
+The biggest celebrations in Mariahu are Diwali, Durga Pooja & Bharat Milap as a yearly festival.
 People also organize big celebrations on Eid-ul-Fitr, Holi, Ramzan-ul-Mubarak, Raksha Bandhan and many other occasions.